-We felt it prudent to share some of the resources We’ve come to lean on both in our walks with God and our pursuits in understanding film as a medium for discerning and interpreting culture.
-Hopefully, these resources will help in the refinement of a Biblical filter in how we not only consume film, but also in how we spend our time with each passing day.
+We felt it prudent to share some of the resources we’ve come to lean on both in our walks with God and our pursuits in understanding film as a medium for discerning and interpreting culture.
+Hopefully, these resources will help in the refinement of a Biblical filter in how we not only consume film, but also in how we spend our time each passing day.

 Succeeded by the late Dr. R.C.
 Sproul, Ligonier Ministries, continues to prosper by the glory of God in their pursuit of providing healthy, comprehensive resources for the growing Christian.
 With over 40 years of articles, devotionals, sermons, and podcasts, Ligonier Ministries borders on an endless supply of helpful study for anyone interested in pursuing a relationship with God the Father.

 Providing fully animated videos across a myriad of Biblical topics, The Bible Project seeks to make Scripture accessible to everyone using easy to understand visuals and engaging media.
 For those interested in a deeper context, Timothy Mackie and Jonathan Collins, creators of The Bible Project, host a podcast in which they delve further into the Biblical Theology behind each video.

 Sharing a similar mission, Popcorn Theology, another Christian movie podcast, seeks to engage deeply with film in the pursuit of combating idle consumption and reorienting its listeners to Scripture.
 Hosted by Richard Foltz, David Lee, and James Harleman, expect weekly, hour long episodes discussing not only your favorite movies, but shows too!